reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

 ---
-title: "How to Upgrade to the React 18"
+title: "How to Upgrade to React 18"
 author: [rickhanlonii]
 ---